smlatic/smlatic/README.md

 ![ working as a landsurveyor in construction to a career in machine learning](assets/helmet.png)

-# Edin Smlatic :robot:
-Welcome to my profile!
+Welcome to my profile! :robot:

 I'm an aspiring data science student currently enrolled at IT-Hogskolan Gothenburg as [Systems developer - AI and Machinelearning][iths-ai].
-Previously I have worked as a landsurveyor specialized in construction.
+Previously I have worked as a landsurveyor specialized in construction as an consultant.

 I am looking for an internship 2023 in ML/Data science where I can further develop and grow.